dgis/emu48android/ReadMe.txt

 The Eric's Real scripts ("real*.kml" and "real*.bmp/png") are embedded in this application with the kind permission of Eric Rechlin.

+DONE

+- Cleanup code.
+- Auto-scroll down the textual printer.
+- Fix the printer icon in the Eric's script "real49gp-lc.kml" and "real50g-lc.kml".
+- Improve the swipe gesture.

 TODO

+- With HP49, On+D does not work even with version 2.10 (2.15 should not work)!
 - In Chrome OS:
     - The timezone seems to be GMT (localtime_r not right?)!
     - sometimes there is no OK button in the KML Script Compilation Result.
-- Improve the swipe gesture.
 - The clock seems unsynchronized sometimes.
 - Add KML script loading dependencies fallback to the inner ROM (and may be KML include?).
 - Add a separation between the pixels (Suggestion from Jaime Meza).